You need not wait till January 1 before you plan your marketing strategy and tactic to stay ahead of your business competition in the coming year.

 If someone asks you the following questions, what will be your response?

-- Are you motivating your employees to do well and rewarding them when they do?
+- Are you motivating your employees to do well and rewarding them?

 - Do your employees have a voice and know that their advice is vital to the growth of your business?

 - Do your employees have a vibrant working atmosphere?

 - Do your employees have access to the right tools, technology, and training?